TokTok/spec/spec.md

 relay is using a local IP, then the sent local IP should be used to connect to the relay.

-For all other data packets, are passed by friend_connection up to the upper Messenger module.
-It also separates lossy and lossless packets from net_crypto.
+For all other data packets, are passed by `friend_connection` up to the upper Messenger module.
+It also separates lossy and lossless packets from `net_crypto`.

 Friend connection takes care of establishing the connection to the friend and gives the upper messenger layer a simple interface to receive and send messages, add and remove friends and know if a friend is connected (online) or not connected (offline).

-# friend_requests.txt
+# Friend requests

 When a Tox user adds someone with Tox, toxcore will try sending a friend request to that person.
 A friend request contains the long term public key of